 Colby Briggs is an advocate for bringing labour and management together to solve shared problems as equal partners.
 As Compensation Team Lead at the Professional Institute of the Public Service of Canada, he and his team are responsible for issues which, under federal law, generally do not have recourse to independent third-party adjudication.
 This means that, to advance the rights of membership, a focus on win-win outcomes is critical to obtaining employer buy-in.
 Colby has also worked as a policy design and pay equity consultant to progressive employers in the non-profit and technology sectors.
 He is the President of the PIPSC Staff Association (UNIFOR) and previously served as a Vice President of the McGill University Administrative Staff Union (PSAC).
 His HR interests include inclusive workplace design, collective leadership, organisational architecture, and anti-bias policy development.

 Wendy Glaser is a Human Resources consultant with a deep expertise in pay equity compliance across Ontario and Quebec.
 Currently the Director, Pay Equity at KPMG Canada, Wendy has over 15 years of experience assisting companies from a wide array of industries in complying with pay equity legislation.
 She has spearheaded numerous Human Resources mandates with a focus on compensation structure development and management.
 Wendy holds a B.A. in Psychology and a certificate in Human Resources Management from McGill University as well as an M.Sc. in Administration from the John Molson School of Business.
-She is a certified member of the Human Resources Professional Association and a member of the Board of Directors at JVS Toronto, a not-for-profit organization.
+She is a certified member of the Human Resources Professional Association and a member of the HR Committee at JVS Toronto, a not-for-profit organization.

 Sandra Haydon brings over 20 years of experience working with clients in both the public and private sectors under both federal and provincial pay equity legislation.
 She has worked with both unionized and non-unionized workforces on dozens of job evaluation / pay equity projects.
 Prior to starting Sandra Haydon & Associates in 2014, Sandra worked for a global consulting firm where she held a number of leadership roles in the firm’s human capital practice.